pooriya-jamie/ProtoPNet/README.md

 ## Overview

 ProtoPNet is a neural network architecture designed for few-shot image classification tasks, which are often encountered in medical imaging scenarios where labeled data is scarce.
-By adapting ProtoPNet to medical datasets, particularly focusing on pneumonia classification using chest X-ray images, we aim to demonstrate its efficacy in a domain where labeled data is typically limited.
+By adapting ProtoPNet to medical datasets, particularly focusing on pneumonia classification using chest X-ray images, I aim to demonstrate its efficacy in a domain where labeled data is typically limited.

 ## Dataset